 Documentation, Tracking and Reporting

 All incident response activities will be documented to include artifacts obtained using methods consistent with chain of custody and confidentiality requirements.
-Incidents will be prioritized and ranked according to their potential to disclose restricted data.
+Incidents will be prioritized and ranked according to their potential risk.
 As an investigation progresses, that ranking may change, resulting in a greater or lesser prioritization of ISO resources.

 Incidents will be reviewed post-mortem to assess whether the investigational process was successful and effective.
 Subsequent adjustments may be made to methods and procedures used by the ISO and by other participants to improve the incident response process.